AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 environment for that course.
 Your instructor may customize the environment, or it may one of our generic environments.

-If your course is using **nbgrader**, there are some built-in features for dealing with assignments.
+If your course is using Jupyter with **nbgrader**, there are some built-in features for dealing with assignments.
 Under the **Assignment list** tab, you can see the assignments for your course (only the course you selected when starting your notebook server).
 You can fetch assignments to